-Simon Rogers is a data journalist, writer, speaker.
-Author of ‘Facts are Sacred’, published by Faber & Faber and a range of infographics for children books from Candlewick.
-Data editor on the Trends team at Google, and formerly at Twitter, San Francisco.
-He is director of the Data Journalism Awards and has taught data journalism at U Cal Berkeley Journalism school.
+Simon Rogers is an award-winning data journalist, writer and speaker.
+Co-host of The Data Journalism Podcast with Alberto Cairo and author of ‘Facts are Sacred‘, published by Faber & Faber around the world.
+He has also written a range of infographics for children books from Candlewick.
+Data editor at Google, based in San Francisco, he is director of the Sigma Data Journalism Awards and teaches Data Journalism at Medill-Northwestern University in San Francisco and has taught at U Cal Berkeley Journalism school.
+He has also been a commissioning editor for Vox – and been interviewed about The Beatles and data for the I Am The Egg Pod podcast.